 When you think about it, this image is about an old man who just lost his only reason to live.
 (His daughter just died.)

-Even better in the DS remake, where you get treated to watching Cecil punch out Edward, honestly better than watching Tellah beat him up with a cane in my opinion.
+Even better in the DS remake, where you get treated to watching Cecil punch out Edward, honestly better than watching Tellah beat him up with a cane.

-Overly dramatic delivery (in text form!) hurts a flashback sequence in Final Fantasy V in which the main character's mother dies unexpectedly.
+Overly dramatic delivery (in text form!) hurts a flashback sequence in which the main character's mother dies unexpectedly.
 Her name is Stella.

-Then there's Neo Exdeath'snonsensical garble: "I am Neo Exdeath!
-All memories...dimensions...existence...
+Neo Exdeath's nonsensical garble: "I am Neo Exdeath!
+All memories... dimensions... existence...
 All that is shall be returned to nothing.
-Then I, too, can disappear...forever!
+Then I, too, can disappear... forever!

 In the Anthology translation, when the last crystal shatters and the world begins to fall into ruin, Bartz decides to respond with the distinctly underwhelming statement of "Oh Crap!".
 It's an especially great source of Narm when you haven't even played the game and you already know it'd throw you out of the moment.